AlexanderLyon/Haystack/README.md

 `ignoreStopWords` *boolean* -- Ignore common stop words such as the, a, in, etc.

-`stemming` *boolean* -- Experimental, requires a valid Wordnik API key
+`stemming` *boolean* -- Experimental, only removes "s" from end of words for now

-`wordnikAPIKey` *string* Wordnik API key used for stemming functionality

 ## Methods